 The right attitude makes all the difference and I am hugely enthusiastic about the power of good charity communications to help transform lives.
 As a journalist I have written about everything from wedding photographers to green nappies.
 But charity communications is what I am passionate about.
 I make sure I keep up-to-date with what is happening in the sector so I can deliver the most creative, relevant and effective projects for my clients.

-Five more things about me
+Four more things about me

 1. Write a two-line standfirst introducing a feature about the best project you’ve ever worked on.